 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

-Home / Reviews / Wearables / Smartwatches / Apple Watch SE (2022) review: the best fit for most
+Home / Reviews / Wearables / Smartwatches / Apple Watch SE (2nd Gen, 2022) review: the best fit for most

-Apple Watch SE (2022) review: the best fit for most
+Apple Watch SE (2nd Gen, 2022) review: the best fit for most

-Because of Apple’s premium-first approach, it can be tempting to gloss over its lower-priced gear because they often lack the latest generation tech.
+Because of Apple’s premium-first approach it can be tempting to gloss over its lower-priced gear, as they often lack the latest generation tech.
 That’s the case here, with its latest entry-level smartwatch.

-And it was also the case with 2020’s Watch SE which repackaged the outgoing Series 5 as a lower-priced model.
-But the 2022 Watch SE uses the same chip inside as the Watch 8 and Watch Ultra.
+It was also the case with 2020’s Watch SE, which repackaged the outgoing Watch Series 5 as a lower-priced model.
+But the 2nd Generation 2022 Watch SE uses the same chipset as the much newer Watch 8 and Watch Ultra.
 It has almost all of the Apple Watch core experience.
-In fact, we used a Series 7 prior to reviewing it and – although there were differences of course – we found the SE only lacked a few bells and whistles.
+In fact, I used a Watch Series 7 prior to reviewing it and – although there were differences of course – found the SE only lacked a few bells and whistles.

 The original version of this review was published on 21 September 2022

 The Watch SE is actually slightly cheaper than its predecessor.
-It starts at $249/£259 for GPS and $299/£319 for GPS and cellular, comparable with Fitbit’s Sense 2 (Fitbit’s older Sense is still available for less).
-The Watch 8 is $150/£160 more for the GPS model and $200/£190 more for GPS and cellular.
+It launched at $249/£259 for GPS and $299/£319 for GPS and cellular, which was comparable with Fitbit’s Sense 2.
+The Watch 8 was $150/£160 more for the GPS model and $200/£190 more for GPS and cellular.
 That’s quite a chunk more you’re paying for those extras.
-It’s worth noting that these prices can change if you specify a more expensive Watch band to come with your Apple Watch.

 Design